Rahulyadav4251/Propensify-Capstone-Project/README.md

  Using the scripts in the src folder, the model is deployed to Amazon SageMaker for serverless inference, where it can be invoked for predictions via a real-time endpoint.To deploy the trained model on Amazon SageMaker for serverless inference, the necessary steps are detailed in the src folder of this repository.

+## Contributors

+- Rahul Yadav

+Feel free to contribute by submitting issues or pull requests!